 John Zorn (1953 -) is an American composer who draws upon his long experience in classical, jazz, rock, punk, and klezmer music.
 A leader of the “downtown” music scene centered around the Lower East Side of New York City, Zorn feels most connected to the tradition of the avant garde .
 Piano works include the highly innovative Carny (1989).

-Judith Weir (1954 -) is a British composer and her musical language is fairly conservative in its mechanic, with a “knack of making simple musical ideas appear freshly mysterious.”
+Judith Weir (1954 -) is a British composer and her musical language is fairly conservative, with a “knack of making simple musical ideas appear freshly mysterious.”
 She is known for operatic and choral works but has also written some solo piano pieces: The King of France (1993) Roll Off the Ragged Rocks of Sin (1992) and I’ve turned the Page (2007),

 David Lang (1957-) is an American composer and his music is described as post-minimalist or totalist.
 He recently ran a piano competition featuring the performance of one of his works via YouTube offering the winner a chance to go to New York to perform it.
 Here are a few of his piano works: Boy (2001), Broken Door (1997), Memory Pieces (1992-1997) and Wed (1992-1997).